 Blowjob stories occur when journalists trade favorable coverage to newsmakers for scoops.
 Another specialty of the "new" Register.
-Especially during Terry Branstad's tenure as governor, when then publisher Rick Green bragged about his weekly chats with the governor and the governor's chief of staff.
+This was particularly common during Terry Branstad's tenure as governor, when then publisher Rick Green bragged about his weekly chats with the governor and the governor's chief of staff.

 Once upon a time such things were considered conflicts of interest, but Green seemed to view them as a badge of honor.
-He's in the vanguard of the new generation of scoundrels replacing the principled editors of old, who are busily gnawing away at the roots of our free press.
+He's in the vanguard of the new generation of scoundrels who are replacing the principled editors of old.
+One of the treasonous mofos who are busily gnawing away at the roots of our free press.
 Just like rats.

-After each new round of layoffs, Green's proteges would dump the vacant beats on their remaining reporters.
+After each new round of Register layoffs, Green's proteges would dump the vacant beats on the remaining reporters.
 Then use the threat of negative performance reviews to pressure us into working overtime for free.

 Talking to his proteges at The Register about business is like talking to the developmentally disabled.
-They weren't hired in recognition of their journalism props and business knowledge.
-They were hired because their modest resumes made them ethically malleable.
+They weren't hired for their journalism props and business knowledge.
+They were hired because their modest resumes make them ethically malleable.

-Hicks' favorite line when I complained about his habitual violations of federal wage and hour law: "Sometimes you just have to let a good man go."
+Hicks' favorite line when I complained about his habitual violations of federal wage and hour law was a cryptic "sometimes you just have to let a good man go."

 My job expanded from covering banking and insurance to include investment, white collar crime and part of the courts beat.
-Of the 14 companies the Register's gutted business team covered on a regular basis, I was responsible for 11 of them.
-The team had seven people, but many were relative newcomers and/or possessed little business knowledge.
+Of the 14 companies the Register's shorthanded business team covered on a regular basis, I was responsible for 11 of them.
+The business team had seven people, but many of them were new to the field.